patomoi/ATS-20-Starter-Pack/README.md

 - visual changes made by VE3XLT
 - battery charge mod by VE3XLT (OPTIONAL)
 - band names on screen by VE3XLT
-- band table adjustments, filling frequency gaps and improve the step and bandwidth values by CA2PEY
+- band table adjustments, filling frequency gaps, fix some visual bugs,fix bat percent bug and improve the step and bandwidth values by CA2PEY
 - add the AVC function by PU2CLR

 RESET EEPROM (TURN ON + ENCODER PRESSED) WHEN UPLOAD NEW FIRMWARE